 When we try to switch out some of our over-the-counter medicines with natural ones, another road block is the price point.
 Truth?
 Over-the-counter health products are mass produced and cheap and it’s difficult to justify spending more money on something natural.

-That’s why our list of 5 items for your natural first-aid kit only includes those things that are inexpensive compared with their drugstore counterparts.
+That’s why our list of 6 items for your natural first-aid kit only includes those things that are fairly inexpensive.
 Additionally, they are powerfully effective, unlike many over-the-counter items that promise a lot but don’t deliver.

 Have multiple uses